Gogo Graham: Political views

-As a trans woman herself, Graham’s own experiences within the marginalized community heavily influence her political views and have inspired her to lobby for change.
+As a trans woman, Graham's experiences within a marginalized community heavily influence her political views and have inspired her to lobby for change.
 Graham is an advocate against the ongoing transphobia that sometimes results in acts of aggression and violence, particularly for trans people of color.
 She experiences this herself as she explains, "I officially identify as mixed race...I do have Japanese ancestry."
 She recognizes that “for trans women of color, they have to deal with gender identity and the intersectionality of white supremacy."
 Graham rejects trans fashion as a trendy buzzword that sees the movement as one that will serve its purpose and fade into the background.
 She instead rallies for its right to a legitimate place in the future of fashion.
 Addressing cultural issues such as feminine objectification, orientalism, and exoticism, her designs confront the heteronormative discourse that she believes is persistent in the fashion industry.
-She explains, “I can only hope that my own identity and skills can be used as tools to help relay the urgency of that message.”
-Graham’s thoughts on identity politics shape a majority of her work, namely her stylistic choices and messages behind shows like Dragon Lady.
+She explains, “I can only hope that my own identity and skills can be used as tools to help relay the urgency of that message".
+Graham's thoughts on identity politics shape a majority of her work, namely her stylistic choices and messages behind shows like Dragon Lady.